cmohge1/lrbs-digital-scholarly-editing/day_5_plan.md

 Alternative markups such as LMNL are best used when the the XML or TEI-XML cannot serve the project's purposes.
 It is also best to only use alternative markup on small- to medium-scale projects (LMNL, for example, does not provide validation rules like XML does).

-Exercise 2
+Exercise 1

-Return to the text file of ["The Child on the Cliffs," by Edward Thomas](../thomas_edward_child_on_the_cliffs.txt) and mark up the speakers (and any other features) in LMNL.
+Mark up the Thomas poem in LMNL and make sure to encode the speakers (and any other features) you may find interesting.

 How does that compare to TEI encoding?